nykevinwong/wongillalib/README.md

-wongillalib
+Wongillalib
 ===========

-wongillalib provides a UI script where you can apply most Libgdx scene2D via a html-like syntax language for your game user interface.
+Wongillalib provides a UI script where you can apply most Libgdx scene2D via a html-like syntax language for your game user interface.
 You can even implement your own HTML-like directive and render your own component.

 Demo
 ========